 We have limited liquidity and capital resources and must obtain significant additional capital resources in the future in order to sustain our product development efforts.
 Substantial additional funds will be required to support our research and development programs, for acquisition of technologies and intellectual property rights, for preclinical and clinical testing of our anticipated products, pursuit of regulatory approvals, acquisition of capital equipment, laboratory and office facilities, establishment of production capabilities and for general and administrative expenses.
-Our ability to obtain additional capital will be substantially dependent on our ability to obtain partnering support for our stem cell technology and, in the near term, on our ability to realize proceeds from the sale, assignment or sublease of our facilities in Rhode Island.
+Our ability to obtain additional capital will be substantially dependent on our ability to obtain partnering support for our stem cell technology.
 Failure to do so will have a material effect on our liquidity and capital resources.
 Until our operations generate significant revenues from product sales, we must rely on cash reserves and proceeds from equity and debt offerings, proceeds from the transfer or sale of our intellectual property rights, equipment, facilities or investments, government grants and funding from collaborative arrangements, if obtainable, to fund our operations.

-We intend to pursue opportunities to obtain additional financing in the future through equity and debt financings, grants and collaborative research arrangements.
+We may, but are not required to, draw down on the equity line from time to time as necessary and possible under the terms of the facility.
+We also intend to pursue opportunities to obtain additional financing in the future through grants and collaborative research arrangements.
+We are permitted under the terms of the equity line to pursue unrelated debt and equity financing other than other stand-by equity based credit facilities.
 The source, timing and availability of any future financing will depend principally upon market conditions, interest rates and, more specifically, on our progress in our exploratory, preclinical and future clinical development programs.
 Lack of necessary funds may require us to delay, reduce or eliminate some or all of our research and product development programs or to license our potential products or technologies to third parties.
 Funding may not be available when needed--at all, or on terms acceptable to us.

-While our cash requirements may vary, as noted above, we currently expect that our existing capital resources, including income earned on invested capital, will be sufficient to fund our operations into the first quarter of 2001.
+While our cash requirements may vary, as noted above, we currently expect that our existing capital resources, including income earned on invested capital, will be sufficient to fund our operations through December 2001.
 Our cash requirements may vary, however, depending on numerous factors.
-Lack of necessary funds may require us to delay, scale back or eliminate some or all of our research and product development programs and/or our capital expenditures or to license our potential products or technologies to third parties.
+If for some reason we are not able to drawdown on the equity line, lack of necessary funds may require us to delay, scale back or eliminate some or all of our research and product development programs and/or our capital expenditures or to license our potential products or technologies to third parties.